estoc/sammich/README.md

 Services logging is TBD.

-Consult `log.go` for more information on the logger interface. `log.go` provides a wrapper around [go-logging](https://github.com/op/go-logging).
+Consult `Logger` for more information on the logger interface. `Logger` provides a wrapper around [go-logging](https://github.com/op/go-logging).

 ### Errors